 Why a 'genius' scientist thinks our consciousness originates at the quantum level

 Do our minds have quantum structures that give rise to consciousness?
-Sir Roger Penrose, one of the world's most famous scientists, believes this and can explain how it works.
+Sir Roger Penrose, one of the world's most famous scientists, believes this and can explain how he thinks it works.